Weekly News and Updates

-- All children in preschool through 7th grade are welcome on Shabbat mornings to our youth services.
+- All children in preschool through 6th grade are welcome on Shabbat mornings to our youth services.
 Tot Shabbat and Mini Minyan meet most weeks and Junior Congregation meets approximately twice a month.
 Check the website for specific dates.

 Youth Department Updates

-Programs are open to any Jewish students in 4th – 12th grades.
+- Programs are open to any Jewish students in 3rd – 12th grades.
 To join any of the Beth Shalom Youth Groups or for more information, please contact Ryan Tourial, Youth Director.

 Director of Lifelong Learning